Nonlocal corrections to dynamical mean-field theory from the two-particle self-consistent method

 What about the self energy?
-At high temperatures, we have verified that using either local self-energy from DMFT or DiagMC is a reasonable choice (not shown), as expected since the effect of the non-local fluctuations is small.
+At high temperatures, we have verified that using either local self-energy from DMFT or DiagMC is a reasonable choice (not shown), as expected since the effect of the non-local fluctuations is small in this regime.
 At $T=0.065$ (below the DMFT Néel temperature), the inclusion of the local observables from PM-DMFT, namely double occupancy and the local self-energy, gives the best quantitative agreement with exact results when combined with the non-local part of the self-energy from TPSC.
 This is shown in \figref{fig:comp_self_energy_demi_rempli_U_2_QMC} by the blue diamonds.
 The local DMFT self-energy alone is not sufficient at this temperature, as can be seen from the purple solid line.
 It is more reasonable at high temperature~\cite{Schafer_2021}, where the local effects dominate.
-For a more accurate indication of the entrance in the pseudogap regime (indicated by the positive slope at the lowest frequencies), using the exact double occupancy and local part of the self-energy from DiagMC (yellow pentagons on \figref{fig:comp_self_energy_demi_rempli_U_2_QMC}) or AFM-DMFT (green squares on \figref{fig:comp_self_energy_demi_rempli_U_2}) is preferable.
+We have shown in \figref{fig:comp_self_energy_demi_rempli_U_2} that, for this model, the use of only the local part the the self-energy from DMFT is not enough.
+The effect of the DMFT double occupancy on the susceptibilities is also crucial to get an accurate total self-energy.
+For a more accurate indication of the entrance in the pseudogap regime (indicated by the positive slope at the lowest frequencies), using the exact double occupancy and local part of the self-energy from DiagMC (yellow pentagons in \figref{fig:comp_self_energy_demi_rempli_U_2_QMC}) or AFM-DMFT (green squares in \figref{fig:comp_self_energy_demi_rempli_U_2}) is preferable.